arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/Configure-a-device-for-a-network-that-doesnt-use-all-the-parameters-in-Arduino-Cloud.md

 id: 5940204842780
 ---

+> [!NOTE]
-> **Note:** Open Wi-Fi networks that require you to interact with a web page (captive portal) before you can access the Internet cannot be used by Arduino Cloud devices.
+> Open Wi-Fi networks that require you to interact with a web page (captive portal) before you can access the Internet cannot be used by Arduino Cloud devices.

 A network configuration in Arduino Cloud cannot be saved unless network parameters for all fields are provided.
 Some networks may not have all parameters, such as: